embrace-inpe/download_embracedata/README.md

 Install packeges
 pip3 install -r requirements.txt

-Change input data in get_data.py and unconment instrument to download data a folder will be created in te base dir of project with tree bellow: data/instrument/year/stn/ etc
+Change input data in get_data.py and unconment instrument to download data.
+Folder will be created in te base dir of project with tree bellow: data/instrument/year/stn/ etc